eunomia-bpf/bpf-developer-tutorial/src/44-scx-simple/README.md

 ### Running scx_simple

-Once compiled, you can execute the user-space program to load and monitor the scheduler:
+Once compiled, execute the user-space program to load and monitor the scheduler:

 ```bash
 ./scx_simple -f